 The Enduring Popularity of Star Wars

 Star Wars has been one of the most popular movie franchises for decades, and it shows no signs of slowing down.
+I mean, what's not to like about a grand tale of space wizards?
 Kids and families love the characters and story lines, and there's something for everyone in the Star Wars universe.
 It's no surprise then that Star Wars pinball and arcade machines are some of the most popular on the market.
 They offer a great way for fans to interact with the franchise, and they're (usually) a lot of fun to play.

 Partly due to it's popularity as a licensed franchise, and partly due to how long the Star Wars franchise has existed within popular culture, there are a LOT of both physical and digital Star Wars pinball machines to choose from.
 We've rounded up some of the best below, so you can find the perfect one for your game room.